axelmuller/geominer/README.md

 ## Ontologies
 The ontologies are generally obtained through bioportal. http://bioportal.bioontology.org/ontologies/DOID
+There are some small dummy ontologies in geominer/geominer that can be used for development

 ## Downloading GEOmetadb's sqlite database
 This scripts here take advantage of GEOmetadb's sqlite database.
 GEOmetadb is a package for R provided by BIOCONDUCTOR.